ritua2/DockerImageBuilder/README.md

-# Midas
+# The "DockerImageBuilder" tool has been named Midas.

 -------

-Midas is a tool for automatically creating docker images from the source-code and instructions provided by the users.
+Midas can automatically create docker images from the source-code and the instructions provided by the users.

 ## Installation